mahvash-siavashpour/Data-Mining-Excercise/README.md

 In the last section of this project, the fashion_mnist dataset was imported to test the classification algorithm.
 ### Clustering
 ### Association Rule Extraction
+### Diabetes Detection
+The description of this project can be found [here](https://github.com/mahvash-siavashpour/Data-Mining-Excercise/blob/main/Diabetes-Detection/README.md)